Avatar

 About

-I am a Senior Lecturer (Associate Professor) in Economics at the University of Essex .
-I am the director of the Essex Centre for Experimental Social Sciences and of ESSEXLab , the state-of-the-art behavioral laboratory at the Faculty of Social Sciences .
+I am a Senior Lecturer (Associate Professor) in Economics at the University of Essex.
+I am the director of the Essex Centre for Behavioural Science which houses the state-of-the-art Essex Behavioural Science Laboratory (ESSEXLab) .
 In addition, I serve as an Associate Editor at Journal of Economic Behavior & Organization .

 I am a behavioral economist.
 In my research, I use a broad portfolio of research methods–including experiments and advanced microeconometric techniques–to further our understanding of human judgment and decision making.
 Whereas most empirical research in this area relies on experiments or surveys, I often employ large and rich data sets from carefully selected field settings that can be characterized as natural (or “naturally occurring”) experiments.